-A joint public hearing will be held by Regional Council and Harbour East-Marine Drive Community Council on Tuesday, February 27, 2018, at 6:00 pm at Council Chambers, City Hall, 1841 Argyle Street, Halifax.
+A joint public hearing was held by Regional Council and Harbour East-Marine Drive Community Council on Tuesday, February 27, 2018.
+At that meeting, Regional Council approved changes to the Dartmouth Municipal Planning Strategy and Land Use By-law.

 Shelley Dickey Land Use Planning, on behalf of Chad Kennedy, has applied to change the Municipal Planning Strategy and Land Use By-law for Dartmouth to allow an automotive repair business to locate in an existing commercial building at 102 Albro Lake Road, Dartmouth.